evancz/guide.elm-lang.org/architecture/user_input/forms.md

 But for the last child we do not directly use an HTML function.
 Instead we call the `viewValidation` function, passing in the current model.
 This function compares the two passwords and produces a `<div>` filled with a colorful message explaining the situation.

-One cool thing about breaking `viewValidation` out is that it is pretty easy to augment.
-If you are messing with the code as you read through this (as you should be!) some fun exercises might are:
+> **Exercises:** One cool thing about breaking `viewValidation` out is that it is pretty easy to augment.
+If you are messing with the code as you read through this (as you should be!) you should try to:
+>

-  * Check that the password is longer than 8 characters.
+>  * Check that the password is longer than 8 characters.
-  * Make sure the password contains upper case, lower case, and numeric characters.
+>  * Make sure the password contains upper case, lower case, and numeric characters.
-  * Add an additional field for `age` and check that it is a number.
+>  * Add an additional field for `age` and check that it is a number.
+>

-Be sure to use the helpers in the `String` library if you try any of these!
+> Be sure to use the helpers in [the `String` library][string] if you try any of these!

+  [string]: package.elm-lang.org/packages/elm-lang/core/latest/String